mitre/HTTP-Proxy-Servlet/README.md

  reflection is used to support both 4.1, which doesn't have that class, and 4.2+.
  Tests pass with 4.3 too.

-Additionally there is the ability to parameterize your proxy URL, allowing you to use the same web.xml servlet specification for multiple target servers.
+As of version 1.5 of the proxy, there is the ability to parameterize your proxy URL, allowing you to use the same web.xml servlet specification for multiple target servers.
 It follows the [URI Template RFC, Level 1](http://tools.ietf.org/html/rfc6570).
 Special query parameters (see the examples below) sent from the client to the ProxyServlet will